psychbruce/psychbruce.github.io/README.md

 ## Overview

-Dr. Bao’s (包寒吴霜) research focuses on social perceptions, cultural stereotypes, and their psychological consequences, with a quantitative methodology based on natural language processing and large-scale text analysis.
+Dr. Bao’s (包寒吴霜) research focuses on social psychology with a *computational intelligent* approach, using quantitative methodology based on natural language processing and large-scale text analysis.
 He also focuses on developing new, broader methods and research tools for psychological science.

 ---